 Olomouc has pride.
 While it ruled Moravia from the 11th century until 1642, today it's clearly playing second fiddle to Prague in the modern Czech Republic.
 Locals brag that Olomouc has the country's second most important bishopric and its second university.
 Olomouc actually built its bell tower in the 19th century to be six feet taller than Prague's.

-For a taste of workaday Moravia, a little nudge on Stalin's birthday, and some cheese you'll never forget, consider Olomouc.
+For a taste of workaday Moravia, a little nudge on Stalin's birthday, and some cheese you'll never forget, make your way to Olomouc.